superloop-ltd/gnaf/README.md

 Allow a while for the import to process.
 It could take more than an hour depending on your hardware.

-## License ##

-This code is not covered by warranty or license.
-It is shared in the public domain.
-Published by NuSkope Pty Ltd.

 ## Example Usage ##

 ### Locality-based Levenshtein Ranking ###